-As a small business owner — and a nerd — I am always seeking out new technologies that will improve the efficiency of the Never Mind Marketing process, both internally and for our customers.
+As a small business owner — and a bit of a geek — I am always seeking out new tools or processes that will improve the efficiency of my coaching and consulting company; both internally and for our customers.

 This is a horrible way to approach getting new clients and referrals!